fhellwig/be-safe/README.md

 We set up automatic deployment to both Microsoft Azure and AWS Elastic Beanstalk at the very beginning of the project.
 This deployment approach ensured that we *could* deploy to multiple environments and that our software was platform-independent.

-For Azure, we pull directly from GitHub.
+For Azure, we pulled directly from GitHub.
 Azure proved to be a solid test asset as it was continuously updated on commits.
-For AWS, we used the Circle CI tool to build, run automated tests, build the docker container and then deploy to AWS Elastic Beanstalk on successful completion of those tests.
+For AWS, we used the Circle CI tool to build, ran automated tests, built the docker container and then deployed to AWS Elastic Beanstalk.

 #### 2.4.1 Continuous Monitoring